 34 Offenses That Exclude Youth Ministry Volunteers

+Are you up-to-date on the offenses that exclude youth ministry volunteers from ministry?
 If you’re involved with youth ministry or have one at your church, then you know how rewarding such a ministry can be.
 However, it’s also super-important to keep those in your charge safe and secure.
 That means watching out for any signs that there could be a sexual offender working among your employees or volunteers.
 Looking into someone’s past can give you the insight you need to avoid trouble early on.

 Of course, your good judgment is the most valuable guide, but sometimes a list of disqualifiers can help.

 - Sexual assault of a child – Thanks to the reach of internet-based media, child sexual abuse cases are starting to come to light more and more frequently.
 A quick Google News search is all you need to see how big the risk is.
 Not only that, you’ll see that many churches are paying far more than the cost of a background check if they employee a sex offender.
+This is definitely one of the offenses that exclude youth ministry volunteers from ministry.

 - Sexual exploitation of a child – Some youths are taken advantage of indirectly, such as when they are encouraged to perform sexual acts in exchange for food or other basic necessities.
 Often this involves the creation of child pornography.
+Another one that is definitely one of the offenses that exclude youth ministry volunteers from ministry.

 - Physical abuse of a child – Sexual abuse is not the only threat to the youth of your ministry.
 Sometimes untrained workers and volunteers come in to contact with you and are unaware of or lack good conflict resolution skills, leading to physical altercations with youth.
+Looks like all of these are going to be offenses that exclude youth ministry volunteers from ministry.
+Keep reading.

 - Causing mental harm to a child – These are acts that disregard the mental well-being of a child.